 For families who may need financial assistance, a scholarship application is available.

-Applications must be submitted online by 11:59 pm Eastern Standard Time on the day they are due.
+Applications must be submitted online by 11:59 pm Eastern Standard Time on Friday, March 2, 2018.
 No applications will be accepted after the deadline.

 Submitting the Application

 Applications must be submitted online.
-The application will be posted when the period opens, usually in January.
+The application will be posted when the period opens.

 TERMS & CONDITIONS